ProcessosDatamob/EN_ReleaseNotesProtecaoRua/administrators-manual/release-notes/release-notes-less-than-nomeproduto-greater-than-v-1.4.0/Accessibility-In-Main-Password-Change.md

 **ID: US-BTC-465**

-Description: In the portal, the functionality to change the main password is now more accessible for visually impaired users.
-Navigation through the screen follows a logical order, ensuring that all elements can be accessed sequentially with a screen reader.
-The components are clearly described and have appropriate semantics, allowing users to easily understand the password requirements and interact safely and independently.
+Description: The "Change Main Password" screen in the portal has been enhanced to ensure that visually impaired users can use it with ease.
+It is now compatible with screen readers, meaning that navigation is clearly organized and on-screen elements are accurately described.
+This ensures that anyone can create and confirm their new password securely and without needing assistance from others, promoting user independence and security.